pepper-craft/geo-calculation-toolkit-api-docs/detail/total-length-of-a-polyline.md

 ![total-length-of-a-polyline](./img/total-length-of-a-polyline.png)

-This image shows how the API calculates the total distance of a polyline made up of multiple connected line segments.
+This image provides a visual explanation of how the API calculates the total surface length of a polyline composed of multiple geographic coordinates.
-The entire polyline is labeled as A. It consists of several segments, each marked with a tag such as A-1, A-2, and A-3.
+The polyline is labeled as segment group A, which is divided into smaller segments such as A-1, A-2, and A-3, each connecting two consecutive coordinates.

-Each segment connects two consecutive geographic coordinates and represents one part of the overall path.
+- Segment A-1 connects the first and second coordinates and contributes to the overall length.
+- Segment A-2 connects the second and third coordinates.
+- Segment A-3 connects the third and fourth coordinates.

-The API calculates the total surface distance by adding up the lengths of all segments that make up polyline A.
+This API takes a polyline represented by a list of geographic coordinates as input, and returns the total surface length by summing the individual lengths of all consecutive segments.

 ---